PIH/pih-emr-invoke/README.md

 - `SERVER_NAME` is the OpenMRS SDK [serverId](https://wiki.openmrs.org/display/docs/OpenMRS+SDK+Step+By+Step+Tutorials).
 Write something lowercase with dashes, like `foo-bar`.
 The corresponding MySQL database will be `openmrs_foo_bar`.
 - `REPOS` should be a comma-separated list of the subdirectories of the current directory that you are working with.
 The ones that are git repositories will be used for all the `git-` Invoke commands.
 The ones that are OpenMRS modules will be used for all the Invoke commands that use Maven.
+- `APP_DATA_DIR` should be the path to the directory containing the application data directory configuration files, such as `configuration/addresshierarchy` or `frontend/`.
+It's probably `/path/to/mirebalais-puppet/mirebalais-modules/openmrs/files/app-data-config`.
 - `PIH_CONFIG_DIR` should be the path to the directory containing your PIH Config file.
 It's probably `/path/to/mirebalais-puppet/mirebalais-modules/openmrs/files/config`.
 - `PIH_CONFIG` is a comma-separated list of PIH Config files.
 See the files in the [PIH Config Directory](https://github.com/PIH/mirebalais-puppet/tree/master/mirebalais-modules/openmrs/files/config), and drop the `pih-config-` prefix and the `.json` suffix.
 - `MYSQL_INSTALLATION` should be set to `docker` if you are using openmrs-sdk-mysql for MySQL.
 Otherwise omit it.